-(You're reading all posts by John Brownlee)John Brownlee is Cult of Mac's Deputy Editor.
+(You're reading all posts by John Brownlee)John Brownlee is a Contributing Editor.
 He has also written for Wired, Playboy, Boing Boing, Popular Mechanics, VentureBeat, and Gizmodo.
-He lives in Boston with his girlfriend and two parakeets.
+He lives in Boston with his wife and two parakeets.
 You can follow him here on Twitter.

 About John Brownlee

 Here’s a story you never hear about Mac users.

 A 37-year-old Colorado man was so frustrated with his malfunctioning Dell XPS 410 desktop that he pulled out a pistol and proceeded to unload eight rounds right into its worthless side.